We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Durability and Manufacturing

-This means that you’re unlikely to receive a pot with manufacturer defects.
+This all means that you’re unlikely to receive a pot with manufacturer defects.
 As a further sign of their quality, both Le Creuset and Staub offer lifetime warranties (as do the majority of other Dutch oven manufacturers).

 Pot and Lid Design Differences